LispCookbook/cl-cookbook/emacs-ide.md

 When you compile and load a file with `C-c C-k` (or a single function with `C-c C-c`), and when you have compilation warnings, you don't get the interactive debugger.
-You get the list of warnings inside a dedicated "`*slime-compilation*`" buffer that opens up next to your source file.
+You get the list of warnings inside a dedicated "`*slime-compilation*`" Emacs buffer that opens up next to your source file.

 Each line of your source impacted by a warning will be underlined in red.